 During the 90’s and beyond, Robin Hood was one company that produced such booklets.

-The recipe I am sharing with all of you today is one that I have adapted from the 2002 Quick and Easy Baking Recipes.
+I am sharing the recipe with all of you today that I have adapted from the 2002 Quick and Easy Baking Recipes.
 The original recipe was called Honey of a Honey Cake.

 I have been making this recipe for almost two decades, with the following changes: